 Ingredient Notes:

-• I used Cup4Cup for this recipe because it makes the pie crust so flaky.
+• My FAVORITE blend in this recipe is Cup4Cup because it makes the pie crust so flaky.
+(Note: this blend has dairy!)
 I also tested this recipe using Bob’s Red Mill 1 to 1 Gluten Free Flour Blend, Pillsbury Gluten Free Flour, and King Arthur’s Measure for Measure Gluten Free Blend.
 I haven’t tested other flour blends, and I can not guarantee the recipe will work if you use other mixes.

 • Butter – You want to use very cold, unsalted butter.
 If you are dairy-free, use dairy-free or vegan butter.
 (Note: Cup4Cup has dried milk powder, so if you are dairy-free, use another blend.)